Brussels Pride: History

 In 2009, the slogan “Pride for Everyone” reflected the growing inclusivity of the event.
 It was renamed The Belgian Pride, and in 2012 it became a formal collaboration with visit.brussels, the city's tourism office.
 Attendance tripled within five years, reaching 100,000 participants in 2015, a year focused on transgender rights.
 Despite the terrorist attacks in March 2016, the Pride went ahead with a modified route, the main stage was moved from the Bourse to Mont des Arts, which became the event's permanent home as the Bourse had turned into a memorial site.

 For the 2017 Pride, several rainbow initiatives were launched in Brussels, including rainbow crosswalks, LGBTQ-themed traffic lights, a rainbow-coloured bus, and buildings illuminated in rainbow hues.
 Attendance ranged from 55,000 to 90,000 according to police and organisers.
 The 2018 edition reached a historic peak, featuring over 70 events between 4 and 20 May, attracting more than 140,000 visitors for Pride Week and around 100,000 spectators for the parade.
 The theme #YourLocalPower encouraged local engagement for LGBTQIA+ inclusion and wellbeing.

 In March 2020, organisers announced that companies and political parties wishing to participate would be screened on their gender inclusion policies and adherence to the Pride's five key principles.
 However, due to the COVID-19 pandemic, the 2020 parade was postponed and later cancelled entirely.
 The 2021 edition also could not take place in its traditional form; instead, online events were held alongside Q.Artz, a new multidisciplinary arts festival in Brussels celebrating LGBTQIA+ artists and cultural initiatives.

 When the event finally returned in 2022, it drew around 120,000 participants.
 That same year, following internal disputes and the impact of the COVID-19 pandemic, the organisation of the Pride festivities shifted from the non-profit The Belgian Pride to RainbowHouse Brussels.
 The event was relaunched under the name Rainbow Festival, while visit.brussels continued to handle the logistical aspects.

 In 2023, the event officially adopted its current name, Brussels Pride, highlighting its international visibility and strong connection to the city.
-However, tensions and financial difficulties led to the official bankruptcy of the non-profit The Belgian Pride in October 2024.
-The Brussels commercial court declared the association bankrupt on 8 October, citing outstanding debts.

-In 2023, the event officially adopted its current name, Brussels Pride, highlighting its international visibility and strong connection to the city.
 On 13 September 2024, the Brussels-Capital Region added Brussels Pride to its Inventory of Intangible Cultural Heritage.
 This recognition made Brussels Pride only the second Pride in the world to benefit from such institutional acknowledgment.
 Looking ahead, a transnational application led by Amsterdam is planned to be submitted to UNESCO in the coming years, aiming for official recognition of Pride worldwide and reinforcing the protection of LGBTQIA+ rights globally at a time of renewed challenges.